YukariMindGap/Nechronica_Redux/README.md

 You can suggest me anything you want in this mod.
 Or bug reports.

 WHERE do i download it:
 It's right here!
-Just click the clone button and put it on your mod folder.
+Just check out releases.
+Or, if you're feeling daring, click the clone button and put it on your mod folder.